Soumya-CSE/Flood-Safe/README.md

-# 🌧️ Flash Flood & Landslide Early Warning — Prototype
+# 🌧️ Flash Flood Prediction System — Prototype

 A **Streamlit-based prototype** for **Flash Flood Prediction System for Hilly Regions using Multi-Source Data**.